 Tony specializes in Intellectual Property litigation, including patent, trademark, and copyright litigation.
 He has considerable experience before the Court of Appeals for the Federal Circuit, and has handled patent and copyright litigation in China for multiple clients.
 He has developed a special experience in patent claim construction and in right of publicity/First Amendment cases.

-Tony writes regular columns on IP law for Bench & Bar, as well as periodic articles for Intellectual Property Today and gives talks on numerous IP issues.
+Tony writes regular columns on IP law for Bench & Bar, as well as periodic articles for The Federal Lawyer, and gives talks on numerous IP issues.